mdeweerd/zha-toolkit/README.md

     custom_components.zha_custom: debug
 ```

-You can also change the log configuration dynamically by calling the logger.setlevel service.
+You can also change the log configuration dynamically by calling the
+`logger.setlevel` service.
-Example that sets the debug level for this `zha_custom` component and for `zigpy.zcl`
+Example that sets the debug level for this `zha_custom` component and for
-(which helps to see some information about actual ZCL frames sent) :
+zigpy.zcl` (which helps to see some information about actual ZCL frames sent).
+This method allows you to enable debug logging only for a limited duration :

 ```yaml
 service: logger.set_level